-My work is feminine and romantic and plays on ideas of daydreams and nostalgia to create whimsical works that bring a sense of wonder the everyday.
-My pieces for Pieces Of Eight are textured using traditional mark-making techniques (repoussé/chasing) using steel punches I’ve made myself.
-My colour palette starts with primary shades, for each piece I play with colour combinations of soft pastels and bold jewel tones.
+My work is feminine and romantic and plays on ideas of daydreams and nostalgia to create whimsical works that bring a sense of wonder to the everyday.
+My collection for Pieces Of Eight is textured with traditional mark-making techniques (repoussé/chasing) using steel punches I’ve made myself.
+My colour palette starts with primary shades; for each piece I play with colour combinations of soft pastels and bold jewel tones.
 I use floral and heart motifs, detail patterns, colour and movement to manipulate the surfaces of metal creating the illusion of soft and ethereal objects.

 Zoë completed a Bachelor of Arts from Flinders University (2011) and a Bachelor of Visual Arts Specialisation in Jewellery & Metal at the University of South Australia (2014) before undertaking the JamFactory’s Associate Training Program in Adelaide (2015-16).
 Zoe has exhibited nationally and is represented by galleries around Australia.
 Zoe was a finalist in the prestigious Waterhouse Natural Science Art Prize (2020).
 She continues to operate an independent studio in Adelaide’s CBD.